 My fifth experience was as good as always – I had the life review I usually get, with the important parts of my life being emphasised.
-My imagination and creative thinking are enhanced so that I can explore topics in both a visually and intellectually different way.
+My imagination and creative thinking were enhanced so that I could explore topics in both a visually and intellectually different way.

 I will definitely continue to use the tanks whenever it is financially viable – the only downside to them is that they are pretty expensive.

 If you live in London, you can book a floatation tank session here.

 For a really good interview with John Lilly, check this one out.